PrincetonUniversity/install_pytorch/README.md

 # Installing and Running PyTorch on the HPC Clusters

-We recommend the following procedure to install PyTorch on the HPC clusters at Princeton:
+[PyTorch](https://pytorch.org) is a popular deep learning library for training artificial neural networks.
+The installation procedure depend on the cluster:

 ### Adroit or TigerGPU